List of Watchmen characters: Sister Night

 Sister Night (portrayed by Regina King as an adult, Faithe Herman as a child) is the masked identity of Angela Abar.
 Angela was born in Vietnam, shortly before it became the 51st state.
 Her parents were killed by a suicide bomber and her grandmother June came to bring her to the continental United States only to suffer a heart attack.

 In 2009, she met Doctor Manhattan in Vietnam where he asked her on a date and informed her they would fall in love.
 Due to her hatred of Manhattan and skepticism of his identity, she initially refuses to believe him but nonetheless goes on the date with him to humor him; they quickly fall in love and he assumes the physical form of the deceased Calvin Jelani so that they can be together in public.
 When Angela grows frustrated with Manhattan's omniscient view of time, they agree to install a device into his forehead that suppresses his supernatural abilities, though this also temporarily removes his memories.
 Following the implementation of the device, Angela tells Manhattan that his name is Cal Abar and that he has suffered amnesia following an accident.
-Together, they move to Tulsa where Angela joins the Tulsa Police Department.
+Together, they move to Tulsa, where Angela joins the Tulsa Police Department.

-On Christmas Eve 2015, Angela and Cal were attacked by members of the Seventh Kavalry, a white supremacist group who were upset at the police's enforcement of special reparations for victims of racial injustice stemming from the Tulsa race riot in 1921.
+On Christmas Eve 2015, Angela and Cal were attacked by members of the Seventh Kavalry, a white supremacist group who were upset at the police's enforcement of special reparations for victims of racial injustice stemming from the Tulsa race massacre in 1921.
 Angela survived the attack, but learned from her superior Chief Judd Crawford that the homes of 39 other officers were attacked, and of those that survived, only Angela and Judd were staying on the force.

 To protect officers, a law was passed to require officers to disavow their profession and disguise themselves.
 Angela opted to take up the Sister Night costume, itself inspired by the fictional blaxploitation 70s film Sister Night: The Nun with the Motherf%&$ing Gun.
 Her outfit consists of black spraypaint going across her eye areas, a black nun's habit, a black balaclava going over her nose and mouth, a white shirt, black trousers, and long black boots with heels.
 In her day-to-day life, Angela is a baker who runs a bakery called "Milk and Hanoi" where the sign on it still says "Opening Soon".
 She and Cal also adopted three children whose parents were killed during White Night.